Short-beaked echidna: Taxonomy and naming

 The earliest fossils of the short-beaked echidna date back around 15 million years ago to the Miocene epoch, and the oldest specimens were found in caves in South Australia, often with fossils of the long-beaked echidna from the same period.
 The ancient short-beaked echidnas are considered to be identical to their contemporary descendants except the ancestors are around 10% smaller.
 This "post-Pleistocene dwarfing" affects many Australian mammals.
 Part of the last radiation of monotreme mammals, echidnas are believed to have evolutionally diverged from the platypus around 66 million years ago, between the Cretaceous and Tertiary periods.
 However, the echidna's pre-Pleistocene heritage has not been traced yet, and the lack of teeth on the fossils found thus far have made it impossible to use dental evidence.

-The short-beaked echidna was commonly called the spiny anteater in older books, though this term has fallen out of fashion since the echidna bears no relation to the true anteaters.
+The short-beaked echidna was commonly called the spiny anteater in older books, though this term has fallen out of fashion since the echidna is only very distantly related to the true anteaters.
 It has a variety of names in the indigenous languages of the regions where it is found.
 The Noongar people from southwestern Western Australia call it the nyingarn.
 In Central Australia southwest of Alice Springs, the Pitjantjatjara term is tjilkamata or tjirili, from the word tjiri for spike of porcupine grass (Triodia irritans).
 The word can also mean 'slowpoke'.
 In the Wiradjuri language of Central NSW, it is called wandhayala.

-In central Cape York Peninsula, it is called (minha) kekoywa in Pakanh, where minha is a qualifier meaning 'meat' or 'animal', (inh-)ekorak in Uw Oykangand and (inh-)egorag in Uw Olkola, where inh- is a qualifier meaning 'meat' or 'animal'.
+In the central Cape York Peninsula, it is called (minha) kekoywa in Pakanh, where minha is a qualifier meaning 'meat' or 'animal', (inh-)ekorak in Uw Oykangand and (inh-)egorag in Uw Olkola, where inh- is a qualifier meaning 'meat' or 'animal'.
 In the highland regions of southwestern New Guinea, it is known as the mungwe in the Daribi and Chimbu languages.
 The short-beaked echidna is called miɣu in the Motu language of Papua New Guinea.